 We investigate blood flow in the cardiovascular system using clinical data and computational and experimental modelling.
 Learn about our research and contact us .
 Our group is part of the Division of Imaging Sciences and Biomedical Engineering at King's College London.
 We are based in St Thomas's Hospital, a leading research centre in the heart of London.

-Jorge Mariscal-Harana and Samuel Vennin helped presenting the cardiovascular research happening in the Division at the Royal Society Summer Festival .
-The Heart in your head stand got a lot of success throughout the week.
+Jorge Mariscal-Harana and Samuel Vennin helped presenting the cardiovascular research happening in the Division at the Royal Society Summer Festival in July 2017.
+The Heart in your hands stand got a lot of interest throughout the week.

 Samuel Vennin participated at the King’s BHF Centre of Research Excellence Postgraduate Symposium in May 2017.
 He gave the oral presentation titled "Identifying haemodynamic determinants of pulse pressure: an integrated numerical and physiological approach".